marcusoftnet/marcusoftnet.github.io/_posts/2022-11-17-nextjs---testing-async-react-components.md

 Other than that - it now works and we can test our `async` server component using a fake `fetch`.

-Oh - you could use a _real_ fetch too, I presume., if you wanted, by supplying your component a real implementation, like [`node-fetch`](https://www.npmjs.com/package/node-fetch) (install with `npm I -D node-fetch`).
+Oh - you could use a _real_ fetch too, I presume., if you wanted, by supplying your component a real implementation, like [`node-fetch`](https://www.npmjs.com/package/node-fetch) (install with `npm i -D node-fetch`).

 I haven't played around with this, since I'm not a fan of having my unit and integration tests depend on APIs.
 That's what end-to-end tests are for.
 But I'm quite sure you could make this work.